Cepr0/projection-cache-demo/readme.md

 }
 ```

-Now we can get a book list with ratings:
+Now we can get a book list with book:

     GET http://localhost:8080/api/books?projection=bookRating
 ```json